forestgeo/Climate/Gridded_Data_Products/Historical Climate Data/README.md

-# Historical Climate Data for CTFS-ForestGEO Sites
+# Historical Climate Data for ForestGEO Sites

 **Versions**:
 - v.
 3.10 - values from this version are presented in [Anderson-Teixeira et al. (2015)](https://onlinelibrary.wiley.com/doi/abs/10.1111/gcb.12712)